Skip to main content

 • A territory keeps the same score even when you zoom in or out (for example from country to region)

-• Priority zones can still change, but the score stays the same
+• Priority zones (1-5) can still change depending on what you’re viewing, but the score stays the same

 As a result, rankings are easier to understand and compare.